xwmx/nb/README.md

 nb
 ```

-`nb` stores notes in notebooks, and `nb` sets up your initial "home" notebook
-the first time it runs.
+`nb` sets up your initial "home" notebook the first time it runs.

 By default, notebooks and notes are global (at `~/.nb`), so they are always available to
 `nb` regardless of the current working directory. `nb` also supports [local